RoelKroes/TBTracker/README.md

 # TBTracker
 Plug and Play RTTY and LoRa High Altitude Balloon Tracker for Arduino and SX127x (or Hope RFM9x).

 TBTracker is a sketch for a tracker for high altitude weather balloons.
-It will transmit telemetry data in RTTY and LoRa format.
+It will send telemetry data in RTTY and LoRa format.
-It is designed to send telemetry data in the correct format for https://tracker.habhub.org/ and/or https://amateur.sondehub.org
+It is designed to send telemetry data in the correct format for https://tracker.habhub.org/

-It can transmit data in RTTY or LoRa format on different frequencies and with different callsigns.
+It can send data in RTTY or LoRa format on different frequencies and with different callsigns.

 Currently it supports:
 - Time
 - Longitude
 - Latitude
 - Altitude

-Some extra fields can be transmitted as well but not all are visible on Sondehub and Habhub (see the settings file in the code):
 - Number of satellites visible
 - Internal temperature
 - Internal voltage
 - External voltage

 The code as is, is for the SX1278 module.
 If you have a SX1276, then change line 5 in radio.ino.
 See the comments in that file.